mbridak/WinterFieldDayLogger/README.md

 ## Running the binary

-~In the [releases](https://github.com/mbridak/WinterFieldDayLogger/releases) you will find binaries for Linux, Windows and Raspberry Pi.~
+In the [releases](https://github.com/mbridak/WinterFieldDayLogger/releases) you will find binaries for Linux, Windows and Raspberry Pi.

-No binaries in development branch.

 ## Running from source